byuccl/PYNQ-PRIO/README.md

 ## Quick Start

-In order to install it on your PYNQ, you're PYNQ must be running the v2.4 image.
+In order to install it on your PYNQ, your PYNQ must be running the v2.4 image.
 The most up to date PYNQ images can be found <a href="http://pynq.io" target="_blank">here</a>.
 See the <a href="http://pynq.readthedocs.io/en/latest/getting_started.html" target="_blank">Quickstart guide</a> for details on writing the image to an SD card.

 To install the PRIO project, run the following command from a terminal connected to your board: